meshtastic/firmware/docs/software/mqtt.md

 Operations provided via the ToAdmin/ToNode protocol:

-* Request global channel ID (request a new channel ID)
+* Register a global channel ID (request a new channel ID).
+Optionally include the AES key if you would like the web service to automatically decrypt in the cloud
 * Request gateway ID - the response is used to re-sign in to the broker.

 Possibly might need public key encryption for the gateway request?
 Since the response is sent to the mesh/to endpoint?
 I would really like to use MQTT for all comms so I don't need yet another protocol/port from the device.